Tis’ the Season for Feelin’

 Notice the situations that cause you to play the comparison game: “well, they’ve given me that, so I should get them this”.
 You don’t always have to match others.
 Mindful spending in December can be tough.
 The constant need to keep on buying gifts and go out can cause so much unnecessary stress.

-Plan out what you can afford to spend on gifts, parties and outings and be firm with yourself—unfollow all the accounts on social media that make you feel like you're not enough.
-Discuss setting a 'maximum spend' on gifts with your family if you're feeling under pressure.
+A key step of our Festive Season Survival Guide is to plan out what you can afford to spend on gifts, parties and outings and be firm with yourself—unfollow all the accounts on social media that make you feel like you’re not enough.
+Discuss setting a ‘maximum spend’ on gifts with your family if you’re feeling under pressure.
 Creative, homemade gifts always smash it out of the park, get sentimental.

 When we refuse to set a boundary, we prioritise other people’s comfort over our own needs.
 This leads to resentment, anger and dissatisfaction.
 Take your time to think about what kind of holiday you want to have and remember this: it is much easier to take back a no than it is to take back a yes.